La Sal in San Juan County, Utah — The American Mountains (Southwest)

 Erected 1976 by The Utah Bicentennial Commission and Postmaster Roberta J. Wilcox.

-Marker series.
-This marker is included in the Postal Mail and Philately, and the The Spirit of 76, America's Bicentennial Celebration marker series.
+Topics and series.
+This historical marker is listed in this topic list: Settlements & Settlers.
+In addition, it is included in the Postal Mail and Philately 📭, and the The Spirit of ’76, America’s Bicentennial Celebration series lists.
+A significant historical month for this entry is January 1968.

 Other nearby markers.
 At least 3 other markers are within 13 miles of this marker, measured as the crow flies.
 Wilson Arch (approx. 7.2 miles away); The Spanish Trail (approx. 12.3 miles away); Hole N” The Rock, Utah (approx. 12.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 10, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 302 times since then and 19 times this year.
+It was originally submitted on June 10, 2016, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 344 times since then and 6 times this year.
 Photos: 1, 2, 3. submitted on June 10, 2016, by Bill Kirchner of Tucson, Arizona.